yoasif/yoasif.github.io/_posts/2025-06-18-mozilla-backs-off-on-data-collection-firefox-labs-to-not-require-telemetry-or-studies-in-future-updates.markdown

 There is no mention in the post that Mozilla is moving functionality behind data collection -- that was relegated to the [Enterprise release notes for 138](https://support.mozilla.org/en-US/kb/firefox-enterprise-138-release-notes "Firefox for Enterprise 138 - Release notes").

+On the notes, Mozilla wrote:

+>Firefox Labs is now controlled by Nimbus, our testing platform, so disabling telemetry also disables Firefox Labs.

 It is now a few hours since I posted, and there is reason to celebrate -- Mozilla is updating Firefox Labs to let people access features without needing to enable data collection.

 ## Mozilla's Update